 Frimley Health NHS Foundation Trust, Obesity Management National Networking Forum, November 2024

-"Excellent day out, easy to access venue, content was very useful to inspire changes in my speciality"
+"Excellent day out, easy to access venue, content was very useful to inspire changes in my specialty"

 University Hospitals of Leicester NHS Trust, Obesity Management National Networking Forum, November 2024